CVO-Org/ron/readme.md

 ## Planned Features
 - Instead of all players needing to be near the Initiator, they only need to be near their squadleader.
-- Integration of Blacklisted Areas.
+~~- Integration of Blacklisted Areas.
 Bascially means that, if the player is within a certain area (Position & Range), they will not be accounted for the proximity check.
-(For example, at spawn/base )
+(For example, at spawn/base )~~ Implemented

 ## Maybe Features
 - Predefined area's for RON Spots, meaning RON only possible at these locations